frcnextinnovation/NI-Programming-Guide/README.md

 - The name of a concrete class cannot have a prefix or suffix.

-- The name of an abstract class should have a prefix of "base"..
+- The name of an abstract class should have a prefix of "base".

 - The name of the interface should have a prefix of "I".